PatrickMatthiesen/game-programming-25/README.md

 Repository for the IT University of Copenhagen Game Programming course.

 ## Setup
-You are free to use any development setup you want, as long as you can confortably build and debug CMake projects.
+You are free to use any development setup you want, as long as you can comfortably build and debug CMake projects.

 If you don't have an IDE setup, you can follow this quick platform-independent setup:
 1. download and install [CMake](https://cmake.org/download/) (for mac users, use [brew](https://brew.sh/) instead of downloading from the website)